PhantomNimbi/PhantomNimbi/README.md

 <div align="center">

 ## About
-Hello, I am hobbyist developer, working on multiple open source projects, mainly Node.JS and Python.
+Hello, I am a hobbyist developer, working on multiple open source projects, mainly Node.JS and Python.
 I have created a range of Discord BOT applications as well as a few websites here and there.

 -------------------